 Suggest to the user that they might want to commit the archive to version control.

 Output: All artifacts preserved under docs/archives/<project-name>/, with an updated index at docs/archives/README.md.
+In GitHub modes, Milestones and Issues remain as a permanent record on GitHub.

 All rules in references/behavioral-rules.md apply to every phase.
 Read and follow them.